carlosdmz/lookup-service/README.md

 # Lookup Service
 This is a simple IP lookup service built in Go.
-I did this for an interview process some time ago, and folks asked me to make it private once I got the feedback.
-However, I spoke with their CEO, and he turned out to be a cynical, and pretentious little prick.
-I don't work with pricks, and also, I don't work for free, and my time is valuable.
-So I'm making this code available as a small sample of my work as a software developer.
 It contains the code for the service itself, local development environment, and a Helm setup for deploying in any Kubernetes cluster.